aws-samples/serverless-samples/apigw-private-custom-domain-name/README.md

 ![NLB](assets/apigw_pcdn_nlb_200.png)

 ## Traffic Flow
 A user or application makes an API request to the fully qualified domain name (FQDN) of the custom domain name, in this example `private.internal.example.com`.
 We use a private hosted zone in association with the VPC.
 The CNAME resolves to the FQDN of the private load balancer, in this example `internal-0123-abcd.elb.us-east-1.amazonaws.com`.
 The load balancer terminates TLS with the ACM certificate for `private.internal.example.com`.
+For more details, refer to the [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html) on private hosted zones.

 The load balancer then re-initiates the TLS connection with a listener for TLS:443 for NLB or alternatively HTTPS:443 for ALB.
 The listener redirects to the IP addresses of the VPC endpoint for API Gateway, in this example at 10.0.110.74 and 10.0.120.81.
 The listener also has a TCP:443 health check for NLB and an HTTPS:443 health check for ALB.
 Note that ALB also requires matcher against HTTP 200 and 403.
 The load balancers then establishes a TLS connection to the VPC endpoint using the FQDN of the custom domain, allowing it to resolve to the regional custom domain name that we configured.